 Run your hand over the ribs; ideally you should be able to feel them fairly easily with light pressure.
 If you have to press firmly or can’t feel them at all then your horse is carrying excess fat.

-Place your hand over their back and note whether you can see and feel the spine.
+Placing your hand approximately a hand’s width away from the withers, follow the shape across the horse’s back.
 Ideally your hand should follow the arch over the spine and be able to feel the backbone.
+When you lift your hand up, away from the back, it should have a nice curve.
 Fat can build up on either side of the spine until it reaches a point of being higher than the spine and creating a gutter; this will often result in your hand lying flat across their back.
-If your horse’s spine is very visible and very easy to feel, this indicates a lack of fat covering this area.
+If your horse’s spine is very visible and very easy to feel, this indicates a lack of fat covering this area and your hand would have a more angular shape.

 Step Three - Hindquarters

-Run your hand over their hip bones, you should be able to see them and feel them easily under a thin layer of fat.
+Run your hand over their hip bones, top of the pelvis and tail head - you should be able to see and feel them easily under a thin layer of fat.
 If you have to press firmly or can’t feel them at all then your horse is carrying excess fat.
-If they are prominently ‘sticking out’ and very easy to feel the horse is likely to be underweight.
+If the hip bones are prominently ‘sticking out’, the top of the pelvis is prominent and both are very easy to feel, the horse is underweight.

 Safely look at your horse from behind; ideally their hindquarters should be slightly rounded – like the letter C. An ‘apple’ shape and a gutter along the backbone would indicate too much fat.
-Feel for fatty areas around the tail head.
+If the quarters drop away and become very angular, this indicates that the horse is underweight.